vanHeemstraCreations/movie-digital-twin/300/200/100/200/100/README.md

 # 100 - Key Moment: Involve the Characters in the Situation

-See ```screenplay-digital-twin.fountain``` created with https://fountain.io/ open with https://www.supernotecard.com/
+See ```screenplay-digital-twin.fountain``` created with https://fountain.io/ open with https://www.supernotecard.com/ or https://afterwriting.com/

 ## SCENE 04: EXT.
 TALL OFFICE BUILDING - DAYDREAM